SpectralVectors/VoiceCommander/README.md

 ### YOU MUST RUN BLENDER AS ADMINISTRATOR TO BE ABLE TO REGISTER THE ADDON, OTHERWISE YOU WILL ONLY GET AN ERROR MESSAGE!

-This will allow you to issue a single voice command, currently limited to the following commands:
+This will allow you to issue a single voice command, currently includes:

 - "Delete Object"
 - "Add Cube"